 Names in Amazon AWS for example appear like this: ...and tags like this:

-Juju also adds any user-specified tags set via the "resource-tags" environment setting to instances and volumes.
-The format of this setting is a space-separated list of key=value pairs contained in the relevant section of your environments.yaml file:
+Juju also adds any user-specified tags set via the "resource-tags" model setting to instances and volumes.
+The format of this setting is a space-separated list of key=value pairs.

 resource-tags: key1=value1 [key2=value2 ...]